Khalifa bin Salman Al Khalifa: Death

+Personal life

 Views

-In 2011, reporter Bill Law stated that Prince Khalifa was a hardliner, whereas Crown Prince Salman, his grandnephew who is also deputy prime minister, was a reformer and the King was somewhere in the middle of the two.
+In 2011, reporter Bill Law stated that Prince Khalifa was a hardliner, whereas Crown Prince Salman, his grandnephew who was the deputy prime minister, and now is the Prime Minister, was a reformer and the King was somewhere in the middle of the two.

 Finances

 According to the Pandora Papers, leaked in 2021 after his death, Prince Khalifa owned a shell company created in 1996 that held assets worth $60 million.

-Marriage and children
+Family

 Prince Khalifa married his cousin Hessa bint Ali Al Khalifa, the fourth daughter of Ali bin Hamad Al Khalifa in Muharraq.
 They had three sons and one daughter: